ViscousTests/website/content/docs/how-to-be-productive.md

-For both cases, I should delay the meal as long as I don't feel hungry, and even delay a bit if I do feel hungry, to take advantage of the productivity boost that comes when anticipating food.
+For both cases, I should delay the meal as long as I don't feel hungry, and even delay a bit if I do feel hungry, to take advantage of the productivity boost that comes when anticipating food (see "Distraction and Friction").